patrickmcnamara/bi/README.md

 ## License

-This project is licensed under the GNU Lesser General Public License v3.0.
+This project is licensed under the MIT license.